 Hannover Re has supported Syndicate 2121 for the 2018 to 2020 years of account by way of a pro-rata participation agreement with Dynastic Underwriting Ltd (DUL) in respect of 100% of the member's participation.
-On 1 July 2020 Hannover Re acquired the entire issued share capital of DUL from Anglo Japanese Investment Co Ltd.
+On 1 July 2020 Hannover Re acquired the entire issued share capital of DUL from Anglo Japanese Investment Co Ltd. Hannover Re currently also supports Syndicate 2121 for the 2022 year of account by way of a pro-rata participation agreement with Argenta Underwriting No. 9 Ltd in respect of 100% of the member's participation.

-Hannover Re also provides capital support to Argenta Underwriting No. 3 Ltd for the 2018 to 2021 years of account by way of excess participation agreements.
+For a fee, Hannover Re also provides capital support to Argenta Underwriting No. 3 Ltd for the 2018 to 2022 years of account and Argenta Underwriting No. 2 Ltd for the 2022 year of account by way of excess participation agreements.

-Inter Hannover (No.1) Ltd, a wholly owned subsidiary of the Hannover Re group, participates on Syndicate 2121 for the 2018 to 2021 years of account.
+Inter Hannover (No.1) Ltd, a wholly owned subsidiary of the Hannover Re group, participates on Syndicate 2121 for the 2018 to 2022 years of account.

 Mr Annandale is a director of Argenta Private Capital Limited ("APCL"), a subsidiary of AHL.
-APCL allocates capacity to Syndicate 2121 for the 2018 to 2021 years of account.
+APCL allocates capacity to Syndicate 2121 for the 2018 to 2022 years of account.